MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/7-exercise-customize-settings.md

 ## Install VS Code extensions

-The container comes with the Microsoft Python extension, which enables snippets, linting and intellisense in Python files.
-But the "index.html" file the in "templates" folder is a Jinja template, and a different extension needs to be installed to get syntax highlighting in that file.
+The container comes with the Microsoft Python extension.
+They Python extension enables snippets, linting, and intellisense in Python files.
+But the "index.html" file in the "templates" folder is a Jinja template, and a different extension needs to be installed to get syntax highlighting in that file.

 1. Open the Command Palette
-1. Type "extension" and select "Extesions: Install Extensions"
+1. Type "extension" and select "Extensions: Install Extensions"
 1. In the extension explorer on the right, search for "jinja"
 1. Right-click the "Jinja" extension from "wholroyd" and select "Add to devcontainer.json"
 1. Notice that the extension ID has been added to the "extensions" option